maruohon/Minecraft-Overviewer/README.rst

  - Minefactory Reloaded
  - Mystcraft
  - Natura
+ - Project: Red (World)
  - Railcraft
  - Thaumcraft
  - Thermal Expansion
  - Tinker's Construct

 Do note that everything that would need tile entity data to be correctly rendered, is either missing or has some placeholder approximation.
-Also no connected textures.
+There are also no connected textures for the most part (except vanilla-like stuff like walls).

 The block ids are according to the FTB Direwolf20 1.6.4 mod pack (v1.0.20) (FTB universal configs).
 If your mod pack uses a different set of ids, then they must